-Figure 4 shows an example of an active document collection template composed for organizing an information space on "High-Speed Internet Coverage Areas in US."
-By using the model explained at Section 3.1, requirements on document collections and active relations between them are described.
+Figure 4 shows an example of an active document collection template that organizes an information space on "High-speed Internet Coverage Areas in the US."
+Requirements on document collections and active relations between them are described in terms of the model shown in Figure 3.